Charade Movie Review

 - Reggie doesn’t show the slightest sadness at her husband’s death, or her consequent complete impoverishment.

-- Instead, she immediately starts flirting with a stranger, who’s definitely following her and probably has nefarious motives.
+- Instead, she immediately starts flirting with a stranger who’s definitely following her and probably has nefarious motives.

-- The gang stole quarter of a million dollars in gold (about three million dollars worth now), and Reggie’s husband apparently used the lot to furnish his apartment?
+- The gang stole a quarter of a million dollars in gold (about three million dollars worth now), and Reggie’s husband apparently used the lot to furnish his apartment?